andrewjee81/CSV2Parquet/README.md

 # CSV 2 Parquet

 The Mrs needed a script to read and convert CSV to Parquet file and asked if I could do something in Python.
-A bit of research on Google and we can do just that with pandas and pyarrow.
+A bit of research on Google and we can do just that with [pandas](https://pandas.pydata.org/) and [PyArrow](https://pypi.org/project/pyarrow/).